IBM-Security/verify-access-operator/README.md

   # the pod.
 More info can be found at:
   #     https://kubernetes.io/docs/concepts/storage/volumes
   volumes:
-    - name: isva-config
+    - name: ivia-config
       emptyDir: {}

   # The list of references to secrets in the same namespace to use for the
-  # pulling of the Verify Access image.
+  # pulling of the Verify Identity Access image.
   # imagePullSecrets:
   #   - name:my-secret